QuiltMC/rfcs/structure/0001-rfc-process.md

   + This step is taken when enough discussion has happened to make a final decision on the issue.
 It is designed to prevent RFCs from becoming stales.
   + A consensus among all community members *is not necessary nor expected* for an RFC to enter the final comment period.
-However, there should not be a strong consensus *against* the disposition given for the final comment period, and some argument supporting the decision should be clearly presented somewhere in prior discussion.
+However, there should not be a strong consensus *against* the PR given for the final comment period, and some argument supporting the decision should be clearly presented somewhere in prior discussion.
-  + If discussion has gone on for a long time, the team member who motions for final comments should post a summary comment outlining all of the discussion that has occurred.
+  + If discussion has gone on for a long time, the team lead who motions for final comments should post a summary comment outlining all of the discussion that has occurred.
   + A FCP can be started to force the discussion to come to a conclusion.